 I’ve been doing this routine (or something very like it) for a few years now and it really works for me.
 Whilst I am fairly consistent with this schedule, there are days when I skip one or more parts of it and there are days when I add exercise to my morning routine.
 This is something I used to be very consistent with (you can read my old routine here) and then I had a baby.
 Now that he’s a bit older and in nursery, I’m working to bring that back into my day.

 For some people this level of structure might feel restrictive but for me it’s liberating.
 One concept I’ve embraced that stops my routine feeling constrictive is the idea of being strict about showing up but being lenient about the results.
 George Kao has a great post on this idea which you can read here.

 Showing up consistently has worked wonders for me in my business but I’m also always mindful not to be hard on myself if I skip a day here or there.
 The more able I am to forgive myself for skipping a part of my routine, the more able I am to do better the next day.

 I’d love to know what’s in your daily routine or if there is anything I’ve written about here that you feel inspired to try for yourself.
 Please do share in the comments below and if you know anyone who would benefit from reading this post, then feel free to share it.
-Finally don’t forget to download your free daily planner by clicking the link below and if you feel called to, join my mailing list to receive my weekly soulful strategies on all things business.
+Finally don’t forget to download your free daily planner by clicking the link below.

 GET YOUR FREE DAILY PLANNER HERE